-Self-regulated learning To use digital technologies to support self-regulated learning processes, i.e. to enable learners to plan, monitor and reflect on their own learning, provide evidence of progress, share insights and come up with creative solutions.
-(DigCompEdu)
+To use digital technologies to support self-regulated learning processes, i.e. to enable learners to plan, monitor and reflect on their own learning, provide evidence of progress, share insights and come up with creative solutions. (from DigCompEdu)

-Explorer (Level A) has basic knowledge of how students could use digital technologies in self-regulated learning activities encourages learners to use digital technologies (e.g. blogs, diaries, planning tools) in self-regulated learning activities, e.g., for information retrieval or presenting general interest in the potential of digital technologies to support self- regulated learning processes (Level A) 5 , , , 0 11
+Explorer (Level A) has basic knowledge of how students could use digital technologies in self-regulated learning activities encourages learners to use digital technologies (e.g. blogs, diaries, planning tools) in self-regulated learning activities, e.g., for information retrieval or presenting results general interest in the potential of digital technologies to support self- regulated learning processes Expert (Level B) has advanced knowledge of using digital technologies and environments to support self-regulated learning processes uses digital technologies or environments (e.g. ePortfolios, learner's blogs, diaries, planning tools, audio or video recordings, photos) to allow learners to manage and document all stages of their learning as well as to record and showcase their work uses digital technologies for learner self-assessment and helps learners develop, apply and revise criteria for digitally supported self-assessment commitment to empower learners to take ownership of their own learning process. explorative approach to using digital technologies to support self-regulated learning processes

-Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Expert (Level B) has advanced knowledge of using digital technologies and environments to support self-regulated learning processes uses digital technologies or environments (e.g. ePortfolios, learner's blogs, diaries, planning tools, audio or video recordings, photos) to allow learners to manage and document all stages of their learning as well as to record and showcase their work uses digital technologies for learner self-assessment and helps learners develop, apply and revise criteria for digitally supported self-assessment commitment to empower learners to take ownership of their own learning process. explorative approach to using digital technologies to support self-regulated learning processes Pioneer (Level C) has comprehensive knowledge of how to use digital technologies and environments to support self- regulated learning processes critically reflects on the appropriateness of his/her digital strategies to foster self-regulated learning and continuously enhances his/her strategies; develops new digital formats and/or pedagogical approaches for self-regulated learning creative, innovative and iterative approach to digital strategies that support self-regulated learning processes. self-understanding as role model for students, himself/herself being a continuous learner
+Pioneer (Level C) has comprehensive knowledge of how to use digital technologies and environments to support self- regulated learning processes critically reflects on the appropriateness of his/her digital strategies to foster self-regulated learning and continuously enhances his/her strategies; develops new digital formats and/or pedagogical approaches for self-regulated learning creative, innovative and iterative approach to digital strategies that support self-regulated learning processes. self-understanding as role model for students, himself/herself being a continuous learner Subset 3.5 Gamification To use gamification elements such as challenges, competitions, points, badges, and leaderboards to make the learning experience more enjoyable and the learning outcome more sustainable. (our own suggestion)